Base classes for visit reports/tracking in clinicedc/edc

-Add data collection schedules to your app.
+Add longitudinal data collection schedules to your EDC project.

 Add to settings:

 A Visit Schedule lives in your app in visit_schedules.py.
 Each app can declare and register one or more visit schedules in its visit_schedules module.
 Visit schedules are loaded when autodiscover is called from AppConfig.

 A VisitSchedule contains Schedules which contain Visits which contain Crfs and Requisitions.

 A schedule is effectively a “data collection schedule” where each contained visit represents a data collection timepoint.